 - having a personal history of atopic dermatitis like eczema, or psoriasis

 - living in a dry, cold environment with low humidity

 - spending a lot of time exposed to water (such as dishwashers and swimmers).

 Dehydration is a major cause of dry, flaky skin and is just as common in winter as summer, but tends to sneak up on us.
 Why?
 We may not sweat as much or feel thirsty as often in winter and therefore drink less than we would on a hot summer day.
-Need tips to stay hydrated?
-Stay tuned for the winter wellness plan later in this post!
+Stay tuned for winter skin hydration tips later in this post.

 Why are we more likely to get sick in the winter?

 One reason is that winter conditions are more supportive of viruses spreading.
 They live longer in the cold, dry air.
-Also, the time we spend indoors and closer to other people allows germs to spread more easily.
+Also, the time spent indoors closer to other people allows germs to spread more easily.

 Factors that affect our immune system and how likely we are to get sick include: